fynv/ThrustRTC/README.md

   * test/test_sort.cpp
   * python/test/test_sort.py

-Thrust fancy-iterators are being ported progressively (as "fake-vectors").
-The following examples shows the use of the ported fake-vector classes:
+Fake-vector classes are provided to provide similar functionality as "fancy-iterators" of Thrust The following examples shows the use of the fake-vector classes:

 * DVConstant (constant_iterator)
   * test/test_constant.cpp